 On the other hand, the American taco recipes enjoyed on Cinco de Mayo or taco Tuesday usually call for taco seasoning from the grocery store (which is mostly chili powder) and involve shredded chicken, pork, or cooked ground beef.

 Finally, most Mexican food isn't as spicy as the Tex-Mex counterparts.
 Americans use salsa as a hot sauce to add spice to the dish.
 Mexicans use the salsa as a "sauce" that coats the meat.
 You'll find all kinds of non-spicy salsa in authentic Mexican street tacos, like fresh pico de gallo, avocado salsa, or green tomatillo salsa verde.
 When Mexicans do want to turn the spice up, they often use poblano or jalapeno peppers.
 Guacamole is actually a popular topping in both Tex-Mex and Mexican tacos!

 Let's Get Authentic

 Here's the full breakdown on how to make authentic tacos.
-I don't know about you, but I'm going to celebrate my newfound knowledge by getting into the kitchen and whipping up a batch of taco al pastor or carne asada tacos - served with a side of lime wedges, of course!
+I don't know about you, but I'm going to celebrate my newfound knowledge by getting into the kitchen and whipping up a batch of taco al pastor, fish tacos, or carne asada tacos - served with a side of lime wedges and garnish of cilantro, of course!
 I can't guarantee you that I'll skip the hot sauce (because I love spicy food).
 But, I will serve it with a side of beans to make up for my lack of authenticity.

 Are you craving tacos yet?
 Just imagine a warm tortilla filled with your favorite toppings.